 - Body leasing: Subcontractors have contracts with the main company.
 They are known by name as an employee when they are not really an employee.
-The calendar and availability of each resource is transparent.
+The calendar and availability of each resource are transparent.
 So they’re easy to schedule.
 Jobs are assigned to the resource and accepted with high probability.

-- Capacity based: Subcontractors have contracts based on contractual terms such as the number of hours a company will be contracted out.
+- Capacity-based: Subcontractors have contracts based on contractual terms such as the number of hours a company will be contracted out.
 If digging up a road or laying fiber optic cable, you have access to 1000 hours of a resource.
 You can use those hours contractually on a capacity basis, not necessarily a resource basis.
 It doesn’t matter who completes the job.
-Because, it’s all about the company fulfilling the contractual obligation.
+Because it’s all about the company fulfilling the contractual obligation.
 The focus is on the company and not the person.

 - On request: This is similar to the Uber model, where you make a request and don’t know who it will be.
 The system assign and sends a qualified individual, basing this assignment upon the type of service partner requested.